jsdp: a Java Stochastic DP Library: Related works and conclusions

 \section{Related works and conclusions}

 There exist several commercial algebraic modelling languages (AML) available in the market (e.g. AMPL, OPL).
 These languages, also known as ``Mathematical Programming'' (MP) languages, let a user express a mathematical model by using conventional mathematical notation.
-A compiler translates these high level models to a form understandable by solvers for mathematical programs, such as CPLEX \cite{cplex2009v12}, which then find an optimal solution.
-The counterpart of MP for modelling problems of decision making under uncertainty is ``Stochastic Programming'' (SP) \cite{Birge2011-kz}.
-In addition to problem parameters, decision variables, constraints and an objective function, SP features a number of high level concepts for modelling uncertainty: e.g. random variables, stochastic constraints, and decision stages.
+A compiler translates these high level models to a form understandable by MP solvers (such as CPLEX), which then find an optimal solution.
+The counterpart of MP for modelling problems of decision making under uncertainty is Stochastic Programming (SP).
+In addition to problem parameters, decision variables, constraints and an objective function, SP features constructs for modelling uncertainty: e.g. random variables, stochastic constraints, and decision stages.
 Over fifteen years ago, \cite{1105.90337} discussed the fact that most of the difficulties to model uncertainty through SP originate from the lack of an agreed standard of representation and of a widely accepted syntax for a description of stochastic programs.
 This message has recently been reinforced in \cite{Powell_2016}.
 In the past decade significant research and commercial efforts have been directed towards the development of effective modelling languages for stochastic programming, i.e. Stochastic AML (SAML).
-A number of stochastic extensions has been proposed for several well known existing AML: SMPS \cite{coal1987, gassmann1996, citeulike:10985899}, SAMLP \cite{citeulike:1037691,ctr0903,citeulike:6301734,Fourer:2009:SFM:1538318.1538324}, XPress-SP \cite{Geunes05}, Stochastic GAMS and AIMMS, Pyomo AML \cite{pysp,osti_1721736} and Stochastic OPL \cite{citeulike:584318}.
-Libraries such as ApproxRL and OpenAI have been proposed for reinforcement learning \cite{Sutton1998}, in which however the environment is modelled as a Markov Decision Process.
+Stochastic extensions exist for several well-known AMLs: SMPS \cite{citeulike:10985899}, SAMLP \cite{Fourer:2009:SFM:1538318.1538324}, XPress-SP \cite{Geunes05}, Stochastic GAMS and AIMMS, Pyomo AML \cite{pysp,osti_1721736}, Stochastic OPL \cite{citeulike:584318}, and StochasticPrograms.jl \cite{Biel2022}.
+All these extensions adopt a scenario-based modelling paradigm, which is not suitable for multi-stage problems featuring long planning horizons, since the nodes in the scenario tree grow exponentially with the number of stages.
+Conversely, the state space of a stochastic dynamic program grows linearly in the number of stages.
+Libraries such as ApproxRL and OpenAI have been proposed for Reinforcement Learning \cite{Sutton1998}, in which however the environment is modelled as a Markov Decision Process; \texttt{jsdp} does not require the decision process to be Markovian.
+There are limited options when it comes to high level declarative modelling and solution frameworks for problems of decision making under uncertainty formulated as stochastic dynamic programs.
+Libraries such as SDDP.jl \cite{Dowson2021} have been recently proposed for solving multi-stage stochastic programming problems using Stochastic Dual Dynamic Programming, which recursively constructs an approximation of the problem functional equation through linear programming duality, and requires a convex cost structure and linear dynamics. \texttt{jsdp} is complete, leaner, and more general: it directly computes the functional equation without relying on a linear programming solver, and hence it does not operate under such restrictions.